RTXteam/RTX-KG2/README.md

 ## The output KG

-The `build-kg2.sh` script (run via one of the three methods shown above) creates a JSON file `kg2.json.gz` and copies it to a publicly accessible S3 bucket `rtx-kg2-public`.
-You can access the gzipped JSON file via HTTP, as shown here:
+The `build-kg2.sh` script (run via one of the three methods shown above) creates a JSON file `kg2-simplified.json.gz` and copies it to an S3 bucket `rtx-kg2`.
+You can access the gzipped JSON file <!-- via HTTP, as shown here:

     curl https://s3-us-west-2.amazonaws.com/rtx-kg2-public/kg2.json.gz > kg2.json.gz

-Or using the AWS command-line interface (CLI) tool `aws` with the command
+Or --> using the AWS command-line interface (CLI) tool `aws` with the command

-    aws s3 cp s3://rtx-kg2-public/kg2.json.gz .
+    aws s3 cp s3://rtx-kg2/kg2-simplified.json.gz .

-The TSV files for the knowledge graph can be accessed via HTTP as well, shown here:
+The TSV files for the knowledge graph can be accessed via HTTP as well, <!-- shown here:

     curl https://s3-us-west-2.amazonaws.com/rtx-kg2-public/kg2-tsv.tar.gz > kg2-tsv.tar.gz

-Or using the AWS command-line interface (CLI) tool `aws` with the command
+Or using the AWS command-line interface (CLI) tool `aws` with the command -->

-    aws s3 cp s3://rtx-kg2-public/kg2-tsv.tar.gz .
+    aws s3 cp s3://rtx-kg2/kg2-tsv.tar.gz .

 You can access the various artifacts from the KG2 build (config file, log file, etc.) at the AWS static website endpoint for the